MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Mailbox.md

 - UpdateCalendarDelegation (cloud-based service only)

+- UpdateInboxRules (cloud-based service only)

 In on-premises Exchange, mailbox access by the owner isn't logged by default.
-In the cloud-based service, only the UpdateFolderPermissions and UpdateCalendarDelegation action performed by the owner is logged by default.
+In the cloud-based service, only the UpdateFolderPermissions, UpdateCalendarDelegation, and UpdateInboxRules actions performed by the owner are logged by default.

 To enter multiple values and overwrite any existing entries, use the following syntax: \<value1\>,\<value2\>,...\<valueN\>.
 If the values contain spaces or otherwise require quotation marks, you need to use the following syntax: "\<value1\>","\<value2\>",..."\<valueN\">.